 Alongside the welcoming locals, you will find a plethora of fantastic local craft produce.
 Try the dram of Hokonui Moonshine in Gore.
 Savour handmade gourmet chocolates from the Seriously Good Chocolate Company(opens in new window).
 Visit Bluff, one of the oldest European settlements in New Zealand, and experience the world’s best seafood at Oyster Cove Cafe(opens in new window).
 Bluff is particularly famous for its Oysters that are slowly grown in the pristine waters of the Foveaux Strait.

 Kiwi spotting on Stewart Island is a unique experience found nowhere else in New Zealand or the world!
 Considered a rite of passage for New Zealand visitors, a voyage over the Foveaux Strait to Rakiura/Stewart Island is a must.
 On Stewart Island humans are outnumbered 50 to 1 by kiwi and this southern sanctuary offers a unique kiwi spotting experience as the birds are practically on your doorstep.
-There are a number of guides ready to take you on an epic kiwi spotting adventure including Kiwi Wilderness Walks(opens in new window), Ruggedy Range(opens in new window) and Stewart Island Experience(opens in new window).
+You can choose from a wide range of kiwi spotting tours(opens in new window).

 The Southern Scenic Route is ranked as one of the top 10 drives of the world.
 Over 600km of natural and cultural attractions laid out one after the other – wildlife viewing, short walks, mountain biking, surfing, fishing, hunting, boating, camping, tramping and caving – making it an ideal drive for those with the time to explore.